What Do You Want to Learn Today?

-My sister, Gill, and I stacked up the paper evidence of our old memories on the living room floor.
-She took a pile of her junior high notes from friends, skimmed a couple of them, and placed them inside our long-neglected family fireplace.
+Late in the evening, Gill and I emerged from our bedrooms with armfuls of papers and stacked them on the living room floor.
+Gill took a pile of her folded-up junior high notes from friends, skimmed a couple of them, and placed them inside our long-neglected family fireplace.
 She then struck a match and dropped it on top of the carefully folded pieces of binder paper, watching the paper ignite.
 The orange flames licked the corners of the pages and curled up the edges.
 They began to crumble into black ash.

 “Ahh, that felt good,” she said.
 “Your turn.”